 By Stephanie Camins – MA, LPC

 What does growth mean to me?
 I think of evolving, blossoming, renewal, developing, changing, and living.
 Growth is a process that leads toward a higher self.
 The self that is uniquely you.
 The self that determines its own path.
 Growth is the process of living rather than existing.
+Ingredients for growth are physical, emotional and spiritual.

 Taking the lead from mother nature, what do we need to grow?
 The right conditions, a good foundation, optimal environments, plenty of water, sun and nutrients.
 Sure, that helps, but we also see growth in the most extreme environments.
 Growth we would never expect to see.
 Regeneration of life after natural disasters, fires, floods, or hurricanes for example.